Last Updated: September 29 2022

 - See Tax code field requirements for detailed information on importing tax codes against catalogue items.

 - Certain fields only import if other related fields are specified.
-For example, a Sell Price cannot be imported without a Buy Price.
+For example, a Sell Price cannot be imported without a Cost Price.

 - Before importing price files containing tax codes for purchasing and / or selling, you need to ensure the relevant tax codes have been created in simPRO.
 If a tax code has been specified in the import but has not been created in simPRO, the import fails and an error message appears.